 - (a) A "home occupation" is any business or service of limited scope, conducted entirely within the walls of the dwelling, or residential garage.
-Home occupations must meet the following standards: - (1) Such uses must be clearly incidental and secondary to the primary use of the premises for residential purposes. - (2) The exterior of the property cannot be altered for the purpose of operating a home occupation, nor can the existence of a home occupation affect the residential character of the neighborhood. - (3) The home occupation shall not employ equipment or a process that creates dust, smoke glare, smoke, traffic not normally experienced in a residential district, or excessive noise. - (4) The home occupation is prohibited from using any outside storage and display of merchandise, or any activity involving any external building alteration, window display, construction equipment, machinery or outside storage., or parking of commercial vehicles. - (5) In addition to the residents occupying the dwelling containing the home occupation, there shall not be more than one (1) outside employee in the home occupation. - (6) The home occupation shall not exceed one thousand (1,000) square feet or thirty (30) percent of the total square footage of the dwelling, whichever is less, or can be located in an accessory building not to exceed seven hundred twenty (720) square feet.
-Accessory buildings may be used for storage associated with the home occupation up to a maximum of seven hundred (720) square feet.
-The home occupation must be a subordinance use to the primary use of a single-family residence.
+Home occupations must meet the following standards: - (1) Such uses must be clearly incidental and secondary to the primary use of the premises for residential purposes. - (2) The exterior of the property cannot be altered for the purpose of operating a home occupation, nor can the existence of a home occupation affect the residential character of the neighborhood. - (3) The home occupation shall not employ equipment or a process that creates dust, smoke glare, smoke, traffic not normally experienced in a residential district, or excessive noise. - (4) The home occupation is prohibited from using any outside storage and display of merchandise, or any activity involving any external building alteration, window display, construction equipment, machinery or outside storage, or parking of commercial vehicles. - (5) In addition to the residents occupying the dwelling containing the home occupation, there shall not be more than one (1) outside employee in the home occupation. - (6) The home occupation shall not exceed one thousand (1,000) square feet or thirty (30) percent of the total square footage of the dwelling, whichever is less, or can be located in an accessory building not to exceed seven hundred twenty (720) square feet. - (7) All aspects of the home occupation operation shall not disrupt the residential character of the neighborhood or create noise or environmental hazards. - (8) A maximum of ten (10) clients may visit the home occupation per day. - (9) Home occupations may include state-licensed family childcare homes (residential day care facilities) that have received zoning approval from the Town. - (10) Home Occupations shall obtain a business license as required by the town prior to commencement of operation.

-- (7) All aspects of the home occupation operation shall not disrupt the residential character of the neighborhood or create noise or environmental hazards. - (8) A maximum of ten (10) clients may visit the home occupation per day. - (9) Home occupations may include state-licensed family childcare homes (residential day care facilities) that have received zoning approval from the Town. - (10) Home Occupations shall obtain a business license as required by the town prior to commencement of operation. - (11) Home occupations that cannot meet the above standards are not permitted unless a conditional use permit in accordance with Section 16-6-360 is applied for and granted. - (12) If an oral or written complaint is filed with the Community Development DirectorTown Clerk, and the home occupation shall be subject to revocation of the business license as set forth in Section 6-1-160 of this code.
+- (11) Home occupations that cannot meet the above standards are not permitted unless a conditional use permit is applied for and granted. - (12) If an oral or written complaint is filed with the Community Development Director, and the home occupation shall be subject to revocation of the business license as set forth in Section 6-1-160 of this code.